AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 DataModel.Properties.Settings
 -----------------------------
 Settings that control the database connection library.
-This library is used in multiple executables, and each executable has a copy of these settings, so the defaults may be vary.
+This library is used in multiple executables, and each executable has a copy of these settings, so the defaults may vary.

 ===================  =======  ====================================================================================
 Setting              Default  Valid Values